 If time permits, analysis may be required to be undertaken before the decision is implemented to establish a baseline for ex post evaluation of the decision.
-This analysis will be provided to the OBPR, but will not be publicly released.
+This analysis will be provided to the OIA, but will not be publicly released.

-A Post-Implementation Review must be completed within two years of the implementation of the decision for all matters covered by a Prime Minister's exemption.
+A Post Implementation Review must be completed within two years of the decision for all matters covered by a Prime Minister's exemption or at another period agreed by the Prime Minister in circumstances where an alternative timing would be more appropriate.